Xenia, Ohio: Education

 Xenia has the main branch library and administrative offices of the Greene County Public Library.

 Media

 Xenia is part of the Dayton media market, the 64th-largest media market in the United States.

 Newspapers

 The main newspaper in Xenia is the Xenia Daily Gazette, founded in 1868.
-The Gazette is published six days a week.
+The Gazette is published two days a week.
 A community-based online source, Xenia's Word on the Street, is also available.
 The larger Dayton Daily News, which covers the entire Dayton metro area, includes a community section for Xenia in both the printed and online versions.
 In February 2023, it was announced that the Gazette would reduce "the number of printed editions each week while expanding local news coverage" on their website due to inflationary costs.